How to Start a Nature Journal

-When the weather is nice, we like to head outdoors, to learn within the natural beauty of our world.
+When the weather is nice, we like to head outdoors, to learn while being surrounded by the natural beauty of our world.
 One of our favorite ways to record what we discover is by creating a nature journal.

-Nature journaling is an easy, practical way to capture the beauty you see, like a nature scrapbook or a type of journal diary.
-Use art, pictures, words and more to express yourself.
+Nature journaling is an easy, practical way to capture what you see when you’re outside focusing on nature.
+It’s like a nature scrapbook or a type of journal diary where you use art, pictures, words, and more to express yourself.

 A journal is as unique as you are, so feel free to make it simple or complex.